Pe Maung Tin: Distinguished career

 He graduated with a B. A. degree from University College, Rangoon in 1909 and an M. A. degree from the University of Calcutta in 1911.
 Pe Maung Tin became the first national professor of Pali language at University College, Rangoon, and also, at the age of 24, the youngest professor in Burma in 1912.
 The position came with the post of librarian of Bernard Free Library and the job of Honorary Secretary of the Burma Research Society as well as editor of its journal JBRS.

 He was called "M.A.
 Maung Tin" or "Pali Maung Tin" because of his knowledge of Buddhism.
 He obtained his Bachelor of Letters (B. Litt.) degree from Oxford University in 1922.
 He had also visited Paris for further studies (1920–21), and was invited back to lecture on Asian literature in 1936.

 Pe Maung Tin was the only Burmese to be appointed to the commission set up in 1918 to establish Rangoon University independent of Calcutta.
 He then worked hard to raise the status of Burmese literature as an Honours degree subject.
 He himself brought out texts to teach.
-The first course was taught in 1924, and the first student was Sein Tin who graduated in 1927 and later became famous under the pen name Theippan Maung Wa.
+The first course was taught in 1924, and the first student was Sein Tin who graduated in 1927 and later became famous under the pen name Theippan Maung Wa as one of the pioneers of the Hkit San literary movement.

 He was close friends with professors J S Furnivall of the BRS and Gordon H Luce, who married his sister Tee Tee in 1915.
 He contributed to various language debates held by the Society (1922–1925).
 The year 1934 saw the publication of Hkit san pon byin (ခေတ်ဆန်းပုံပြင်, Experimental Tales), a collection of short stories in a new style of writing, by his students Theippan Maung Wa, Zawgyi and Min Thu Wun, followed by an anthology called Hkit san kabya (ခေတ်ဆန်းကဗျာ, Experimental Poems).
 Professor Pe Maung Tin explained in his foreword that he coined the word hkit san (ခေတ်ဆန်း, testing the times) as he wanted his students to experiment and test the reaction of the readers.
 He was also an accomplished musician and had helped sponsor the Rangoon College Philharmonic Society.